The music industry in South Africa

 Written by HF Magazine Staff |

-Many authors have struggled through illness and injury to write their masterpieces, but none more so than Jean-Dominique Bauby.
+authors have struggled through illness and injury to write their masterpieces, but none more so than Jean-Dominique Bauby.

 Jean Dominique Bauby was a well-known French actor, journalist, author and editor of the French fashion magazine, ELLE.